zhuchcn/genomic-algorithms/README.md

 # Genomic Algorithms

-This is a collection of algorithms used in genomics, implemented with python.
+This is a collection of algorithms used in genomics, implemented with python and c++.

 ## Distance